 Pressure injuries (ulcers) are localized areas of tissue necrosis that typically develop when soft tissue is compressed between a bony prominence and an external surface for a long period of time.
 Stage 1 pressure injuries are characterized by superficial reddening of the skin (or red, blue or purple hues in darkly pigmented skin) that when pressed does not turn white (non-blanchable erythema).
-In the sense that an ulcer is a defect of the skin into the dermis, stage 1 pressure injuries are actually a misnomer.
-However, if the cause of the injury is not relieved, these will progress and form proper ulcers.
-Stage I pressure injuries differ from reactive hyperemia (increased bloodflow to an area after a period of ischemia) in that reactive hyperemia will typically resolve itself within 3/4 the time of ischemia and will blanche when pressure is applied.
+If the cause of the injury is not relieved, these will progress and form proper ulcers.
+Stage 1 pressure injuries differ from reactive hyperemia (increased bloodflow to an area after a period of ischemia) in that reactive hyperemia will typically resolve itself within 3/4 the time of ischemia and will blanche when pressure is applied.

 Symptoms of Stage 1 Pressure Injuries